rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 >Note on manufacture statement: <CITE>“Though it bears the imprint of Robertson, the work on this publication was evidently done by his journeyman and successor, William Alexander Rind.
 The latter presented a petition to the Council, Apr.
 20, 1790, ‘praying for some compensation for his extraordinary trouble in printing the Journal of the Assembly …’” (Tremaine)</CITE>
 >(*Comment*: The formal citation for Tremaine’s bibliography is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.1)))

-## 5.32.34 Two or more names of manufacturers

-<a name="5.32.34.1">5.32.34.1</a> If the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) includes more than one manufacturer in a single source, transcribe all the names in the order indicated by the sequence, layout, or typography of the names on the source of information.
-Transcribe them as subsequent names of manufacturer only when they are not linked by connecting words or phrases.

->Example:
-><CITE>Lovejoy, Son & Co., electrotypers & stereotypers, 15 Vandewate Street, N.Y.S.W. ; Green, printer and stereotyper, 16 and 18 Jacob Street, New-York</CITE>
->(*Comment*: Example formatted with ISBD punctuation for clarity.
-Names of manufacturer not linked by connecting words)

->Example:
-><CITE>Printed by John Macock and Francis Tyton, printers to the House of Lords</CITE>
->(*Comment*: Names of manufacturer linked by connecting words)

-<a name="5.32.34.2">5.32.34.2</a> *Optionally*, if it is considered that the names are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) may be shortened by omitting all the names after the third.
-In such cases, after the third name, supply in square brackets a phrase in the language and script of the cataloging agency to convey the extent of the omission.
-Include the number of omitted manufacturers (or firms) in the supplied phrase.
-Do not use a mark of omission.

->Example:
-><CITE>Printed by L. Nichols & Co., T. & J. Swords, E. Duyckinck [and 10 others]</CITE>

-<a name="5.32.34.3">5.32.34.3</a> If both the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and name of manufacturer associated with an earlier manifestation appear together with the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) and name of manufacturer of the manifestation being described, transcribe each manufacturer with the place to which it corresponds.

-## 5.32.35 Names of manufacturers in multipart monographs

-<a name="5.32.35.1">5.32.35.1</a> If the manifestation is issued in more than one physical part and the name of manufacturer or manufacturer’s form of name changes in the course of publication, transcribe the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) of the first or earliest part and always give the [Manufacture statement](/DCRMR/ppdm/Manufacture-statement/) of the later part(s) in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.5](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.5)).

 ## 5.32.36 Supplied and conjectured names of manufacturers

-<a name="5.32.36.1">5.32.36.1</a> If no name, address, or device of a manufacturer appears on the manifestation, supply the name of the manufacturer in square brackets if known and if considered important.
-If the responsibility of a manufacturer for a particular manifestation is conjectured, either add a question mark to any supplied name or give the information in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/).
-In any case of a supplied manufacturer, give supporting evidence in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.6](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.6)).
+<a name="5.32.36.1">5.32.36.1</a> If no name, address, or device of a manufacturer appears on the manifestation but the manufacturer’s name is known or can be reasonably surmised, supply it in square brackets if known and if considered important.
+If the supplied Name of manufacturer is uncertain, either add a question mark to any supplied name or give the information in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/).
+In any case of a supplied manufacturer, provide a justification in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.6](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.6)).

 >Example:
 >Name of manufacturer: <CITE>[Barthelemy Multeau le jeune?]</CITE>
 >Note on manufacture statement: <CITE>Printer conjectured from the privilege at end, in which the Archbishop cedes the privilege to "Barth.
 Multeau le jeune."</CITE>

+## 5.32.32 Names of manufacturers containing only addresses, signs, initials, or devices

+<a name="5.32.32.1">5.32.32.1</a> If an address, sign, or initials of the manufacturer appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the Name of manufacturer.
+If the manufacturer’s name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.34.1](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.1)).

+>Example:
+>Name of manufacturer: <CITE>[Cuchet] rue et Hôtel Serpente</CITE>
+>Note on manufacture statement: <CITE>Cuchet listed as printer in Quérard, J.M.
+La France littéraire</CITE>
+>(*Comment*: The formal citation for Quérard’s dictionary is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.1)))

+>Example:
+>Name of manufacturer: <CITE>Printed [by C. Sympson] in Stonecutter-street, Fleet-Market</CITE>
+>Note on manufacture statement: <CITE>According to the British Book Trade Index, C. Sympson was active at this address from 1760 to 1790</CITE>

+<a name="5.32.32.2">5.32.32.2</a> If the identification of the manufacturer is based on a device, supply the name of the manufacturer in square brackets, even if the device includes the manufacturer’s initials or spelled-out name.
+Always make a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) about the basis for the identification (see [5.34.34.2](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.34.2)).

+>Example:
+>Name of manufacturer: <CITE>[Robert Bryson]</CITE>
+>Note on manufacture statement: <CITE>Woodcut printer’s device of Robert Bryson on the title page (device no. 358b in: McKerrow, R. Printer's & publishers' devices in England & Scotland, 1485-1640)</CITE>

 ## 5.32.37 Name of manufacturer cannot be supplied